CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/mekanism/sawmill.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy ItemStack`.
 Sets the extra itemstack produced by the recipe.
+(Default `ItemStack.EMPTY`).

         ```groovy
         ```

     - `#!groovy double`.
 Sets the chance the extra itemstack has to be produced.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `1.0`).

         ```groovy
         ```